 Global Genes® ‘RARE Patient Advocacy Summit‘ gives rare disease stakeholders the opportunity to connect and learn through educational sessions and networking opportunities.
 Attracting more than 800 attendees, it is the largest gathering of rare disease patients, advocates and thought leaders worldwide.
 This year’s summit convenes at Sheraton San Diego Hotel & Marina.

 Online registration is available now.
-Global Genes® is now accepting online applications for travel awards.
+The final deadline for a discount on the registration cost is July 31, 2019.
 Exhibitors can book their booth space now.
 Contact Global Genes® for answers to your exhibiting questions.

 Join the Association for Glycogen Storage Disease for their 41st Annual Patient/Family/Professional Conference for those affected with GSD, their families, and medical professionals involved in treatment or research of any type of GSD.
 The focus of this annual conference is meeting other people and families affected by GSD, gaining a better understanding of the GSDs and their implications, and learning about the latest research findings and upcoming studies.

 If you would like your event listed here, please send it to the web master.